adazhu365/mini-app-ios/README.md

 Guangda Zhu & Siteng Zhang

-Device Name
+Device Name: iphone 5s

-Project/App Title
+Project/App Title: iosbucket app

-Basic instructions on usage
+Basic instructions on usage:

-Any special info we need to run the app
+Any special info we need to run the app:

 Lessons learned (at least half a page)